 - La Jolla – Named the “The Jewel of the Pacific,” La Jolla draws visitors, divers, swimmers and surfers to its beautiful blue waters.
 Explore La Jolla Caves, Seal Beach, and then head to the opulent downtown with exclusive shops and unique restaurants.

 - Water Sports – Surfing and sailing are very popular in San Diego, so too is water or jet skiing in Mission Bay.

-- Extreme Sports – If you’re looking for an adrenaline rush, check out kitboarding or hang & paragliding.
+- Extreme Sports – If you’re looking for an adrenaline rush, try driving your own speed boat on a tour of San Diego Harbor with the folks at Speed Boat Adventures.
+Or, check out kitboarding or hang & paragliding.

 - Coronado Island – Across the soaring bridge from downtown San Diego is the relaxed beach town of Coronado.
 Visit the world-famous Hotel Del or stay in lavish luxury at the 1906 Lodge.
 Coronado has one of the best beaches in San Diego, if not the world.